cj61500/A03/README.md

 Step 2: In the top right corner of the page, select "Sign Up".
 You will be prompted to enter your email address followed by creating a password for your account and finally, a username.
 After your initial account setup, login to your account and you will see any **repositories** you own on the left and also see the option to create a new repository.

-**Branch** - a set of code that when committed, does not affect the parent repository.
-**Clone** - a bit for bit copy of all of a repositories data including all folder **Commit** - to commit a change is effectively to save the progress you have made in your work.
+**Branch** - a set of code that when committed, does not affect the parent repository./n **Clone** - a bit for bit copy of all of a repositories data including all folder **Commit** - to commit a change is effectively to save the progress you have made in your work.
 **Fetch** - Downloads contents of another repository into your local repository.